slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-4/packetizer_raw_output.md

 Update the JSON example to use the exact node names defined in the YANG module (e.g., 'ietf-acl-tls:client-profiles', 'tls-dtls-profile', 'supported-tls-version', 'extension-type', 'supported-group').

+**Severity:** High
+  *Basis:* Incorrect node naming in the example leads to JSON files that do not conform to the schema, resulting in interoperability and validation issues.

+**Confidence:** High

 ---